-Led by Dr Jo Robinson, the Suicide prevention research program comprises a number of discrete projects that together seek to examine the efficacy, safety and acceptability of interventions specifically designed for at-risk young people.
+Led by A/Prof. Jo Robinson, the Suicide prevention research program comprises a number of discrete projects that together seek to examine the efficacy, safety and acceptability of interventions specifically designed for at-risk young people.

 The suicide prevention research program comprises a number of discrete projects that together seek to examine the efficacy, safety and acceptability of interventions specifically designed for at-risk young people.
 It also has a strong focus on informing and evaluating national, and state-based, suicide prevention policy.